buildwithgrove/grove-portal/README.md

 - [Remix Docs](https://remix.run/docs)

-## Deployment
+## Deployment Workflow

-1. **Test Locally**

-   - Test your changes locally before creating a PR.
+1. **Test Locally**: Test your changes locally before creating a PR.

-2. **Test in Preview**

-   - Push your feature branch and create a PR.
-   - Continuous Deployment (CD) will automatically deploy via Vercel to a preview environment
+2. **Test in Preview**: Push your feature branch and create a PR.
+CD will automatically deploy via Vercel to a preview environment

-3. **Deploy to PROD**

-   - Create a PR into `main`.
-   - CD will automatically deploy to [https://portal.grove.city/](https://portal.grove.city).
+3. **Deploy to PROD**: Create a PR into `main`.
+CD will automatically deploy to [https://portal.grove.city/](https://portal.grove.city).

-4. **Test in Main**
-   - Test your changes in the main environment to ensure everything is working as expected.
+4. **Test in Main**: Test your changes in the main environment to ensure everything is working as expected.

 ## Development

 ### Env

-Make sure to get the `.env` from [1password](https://start.1password.com/open/i?a=4PU7ZENUCRCRTNSQWQ7PWCV2RM&v=kudw25ob4zcynmzmv2gv4qpkuq&i=usnpm5yls4p4vvtz5srqzuokz4&h=buildwithgrove.1password.com).
+Make sure to get the `.env` from [1password](https://start.1password.com/open/i?a=4PU7ZENUCRCRTNSQWQ7PWCV2RM&v=kudw25ob4zcynmzmv2gv4qpkuq&h=buildwithgrove.1password.com).

 ### Frontend